knewkarma-io/knewkarma/docs/source/index.rst

      - Lists wiki pages in a subreddit.
    * -
      - ``Wiki Page``
-     - Retrieves content from specific wiki pages.
+     - Retrieves content from a specific wiki page.
    * - **Subreddits**
      - ``All``
      - Retrieves all subreddits.